procf/colloids-setup/02-Slurm-and-Disco.md

 The "s" in srun and sbatch stands for the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html), which is what most HPC clusters use to manage all the different "jobs" users are running.
 More information about [Slurm is available in the [RC-docs Slurm section](https://rc-docs.northeastern.edu/en/latest/slurmguide/index.html) and in this repository's [Programming Resources](/Programming-Resources#slurm).

-Slurm controls your:
+Slurm controls:
-* access to partitions
+* your access to partitions
-* access to compute nodes on those partitions
+* your access to compute nodes on those partitions
 * the amount of time you can run scripts before getting kicked-off

 ### srun